sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ## Inline references

-[^1]: At the time, GCXchange had long term plans to enable use by non-GC users
+[^1]: At the time, GCxchange had long term plans to enable use by non-GC users
-[^2]: At the time, GCXchange did not completely meet all GC accessibility requirements, however the GCXchange team was working with Microsoft to continually improve accessibility
+[^2]: At the time, GCxchange did not completely meet all GC accessibility requirements, however the GCxchange team was working with Microsoft to continually improve accessibility
 [^3]: The security team were only able to share the two software assessment documents that they had that were unclassified.
-All of their other software assessment documents were classified as protected by default and could not be posted on GCXchange.
+All of their other software assessment documents were classified as protected by default and could not be posted on GCxchange.
 [^4]: Early on in the pilot it was determined that privacy assessments were very departmentally specific and not as useful to share as the documents from the other teams.